Low Blood Sugar (Hypoglycemia)

 - drinking too much alcohol

-- medical conditions, such as hepatitis or kidney disorders
+- some medical conditions, such as hepatitis or kidney disorders

 - a tumor that produces excess insulin

 - endocrine disorders, such as adrenal gland deficiency

 Blood glucose meters are used to test blood sugar levels and will tell you if your level is below 70 mg/dL.